 3 common mistakes to avoid when washing your face

-Yes, most people don’t wash their face enough.
+Some people don’t wash their faces enough.
 But it can also go the other way and you can wash your face too much.

 This skin at your neck is sensitive and needs love, too.
 And it’s one of the first places to age as we get older.

-So go ahead and include it in your skincare routine, it will benefit from the hydrating and anti-aging ingredients too.
+So go ahead and include it in your skincare routine, it will benefit from the hydrating and anti-ageing ingredients too.

 Regular soap is for washing everything that’s not your face.

 Conventional soaps will strip your skin of its natural oils, disrupt its pH and damage the skin barrier.
 Which will then lead to dryness, irritation and acne.